aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Implement Paginated Appointments in Java Using Aspose.Email for Exchange Servers
+# How to paginate appointments in Java with Aspose.Email

 ## Introduction

-Managing a large number of appointments from an Exchange server can be challenging, especially when dealing with pagination. **Java pagination best practices** help you retrieve data efficiently while keeping memory usage low.
-In this tutorial you’ll learn how to connect to your Exchange server with Aspose.Email for Java and list appointments using robust pagination techniques.
+In this tutorial you’ll discover **how to paginate appointments** when working with an Exchange server from a Java application.
+Pagination is a core **java pagination best practice** that keeps memory usage low, speeds up network calls, and makes UI rendering smoother.
+You’ll learn to connect to Exchange using the `EWSClient`, retrieve calendar items page‑by‑page, and apply real‑world tips that prevent common pitfalls.

-**What You'll Learn:**
+**What you’ll learn**
-- How to set up and use Aspose.Email for Java.
+- How to add Aspose.Email for Java to a Maven project.
-- Connecting to an Exchange server using `EWSClient`.
+- How to create and reuse an `IEWSClient` instance.
-- Listing appointments with pagination to optimize performance.
-- Implementing best practices in Java pagination, including **items per page java** considerations.
+- How to call `listAppointmentsByPage` with a configurable **items per page java** value.

-Now let’s cover the prerequisites needed before getting started.
+- How to handle errors, dispose of resources, and tune performance.

+Now let’s verify that you have everything you need before diving into code.

-## Quick Answers
+## Quick answers
 - **What library is used?** Aspose.Email for Java.
 - **Which primary technique?** Java pagination best practices with `listAppointmentsByPage`.
-- **How many items per page can I set?** Any integer; typical values are 50–200, but the tutorial uses 2 for demonstration.
+- **How many items per page can I set?** Any integer; typical production values are 50–200, the demo uses 2 for clarity.
 - **Do I need a license?** A free trial works for testing; a permanent license removes evaluation limits.
 - **Is this compatible with JDK 16+?** Yes, the library supports JDK 16 and newer.

+## What is pagination and why does it matter?
+Pagination divides a large result set into smaller, sequential pages.
+Requesting a subset—e.g., 100 appointments—reduces memory consumption, limits network payload, and provides predictable latency, which improves UI responsiveness and lowers server load.
+It also simplifies error handling and enables efficient scrolling in client applications.

-## Java Pagination Best Practices Overview
+## Java pagination best practices overview

 When you work with thousands of calendar items, pulling the entire collection in one call can quickly exhaust memory and increase response times.
 By breaking the result set into smaller, manageable pages you: